 Services

 Scope of Services.
-County and Court shall provide such services as set forth in Exhibits A-E, attached hereto and incorporated herein by reference, as related to the support of Trial Court Operations (“Services”).
+County and Court shall provide such services as set forth in Exhibits A-D, attached hereto and incorporated herein by reference, as related to the support of Trial Court Operations (“Services”).

 Compensation for Services.
-In consideration for the Services provided to Court by County, and subject to California Rule of Court 10.810, Court agrees to compensate County as set forth in Exhibits A-C. County agrees to compensate Court for services set forth in Exhibits D-E. In the event that Court or County determines that a funding limitation requires a reduction or elimination of Service or level of Service, the Parties agree that the particular Service and/or level of Service to be reduced shall be discussed before any Service reduction is made.
+In consideration for the Services provided to Court by County, and subject to California Rule of Court 10.810, Court agrees to compensate County as set forth in Exhibits A-C. County agrees to compensate Court for services set forth in Exhibit D. In the event that Court or County determines that a funding limitation requires a reduction or elimination of Service or level of Service, the Parties agree that the particular Service and/or level of Service to be reduced shall be discussed before any Service reduction is made.
 County and Court retain the right to terminate such services, if in its sole discretion it determines payment is insufficient, unduly delayed, or the continued provision of such services is not in the best interest of the County.

 Indirect and Overhead Costs.
 Court and County shall allocate any indirect and overhead costs in accordance with the State approved Cost Allocation Rate.
 However, Court and County labor shall be charged directly based on time records.